20+ Tips for All Kinds of Eco-Travel

 Whenever possible, opt for bus or train over planes for long distance eco-travel.
 According to the Union of Concerned Scientists (UCS), two people traveling by bus instead of air can reduce CO2 emissions anywhere from 55-75% depending on the length of the trip.
 A bus is even better then using or renting a hybrid car and should use just half the emissions the two would build up in the car.

-For greatest fuel efficiency, make sure your tires are correctly inflated, the oil is changed and your car has had a recent tune up.
+For greatest fuel efficiency, make sure your tires are correctly inflated, the oil is changed, and your car has had a recent tune up.
 Drive like you're not in a rush, even if you are.
-The more aggressive you drive, the lower your mpg will be.
+The more aggressive you drive, the lower your MPG will be.
 If possible, see if you can find rideshares or carpool with others who might be headed to the same area.
-You'll save on gas in addition to lowering negative environmental impact.
+You'll save on gas in addition to lowering negative environmental impact, and you might make some cool new friends.
 Read here for more tips on improving fuel economy.

 Regardless of how you're traveling (even if it's just your day-to-day commute), please consider offsetting your footprint with eco-travel carbon offsets.
 With a company like TerraPass.com you can purchase credits equal to the amount of travel you've done; these credits go toward eco-friendly initiatives and projects.